freakified/jga/README.md

 Ten years have passed since James, the greatest gasmaster the world had ever known, vanished without a trace.
 With James's tyranny finally at an end, peace and prosperity continue to flourish.
 However, this all changes when one man, a knife-selling chef haunted by shadows of the past, receives a call concerning the mysterious circumstances of James's disappearance.
 Armed with only his knives and an insatiable desire to sell them, this chef must embrace his destiny—and bring balance to the world once again.

-* Play as the exiled Chef Tony and save not only the great gasmaster James, but also the WORLD ITSELF!
+* Save not only the great gasmaster James, but also the WORLD ITSELF!
 * Travel through a wide variety of unique locales
 * Interact with a cast of colorful characters
 * Use your knife prowess to slice through a variety of enemies via simplified, turn-based, RPG-style combat!